 Read through the narrative section to see what the officer had to say about the accident and make a mental note of any errors or questionable conclusions.

 If you want to delve deeper into the content of the report, you can look at the various codes.
 The “accident report overlay” lists the various codes and what they mean.
 Pay particular attention to codes that indicate who or what factors may have caused the accident.
 Driver condition, vehicle condition, and vision obscured by are just a few of these.

 Perhaps one of the most important boxes on the entire report is the one labeled “contributing factors”.
 This is where the officer will make a call about what caused the accident, whether it was speeding, following too closely, mechanical or vehicle failure, driving too fast for conditions, or drunken driving.

 Even in determining who is to blame for an accident, police officers don’t always get it right.
 But, the accident report will be considered carefully by the insurance companies involved.

 Accident reports are complex documents made more confusing when there are mistakes or misleading information.
-A Georgia car accident attorney can help you sort through the confusion and potentially help rectify any mistakes present.
+Our lawyers can help you sort through the confusion and potentially help rectify any mistakes present.